Acquiring Undervalued Stock for Your Portfolio by Buying on Bad News

 1. Is The Problem Temporary or Long-Term?

-You must be careful not to simply invest in a company because everyone else is running from it; sometimes there is reason to run!
-Even after the share prices of companies such as Lucent and United Airlines had been cut by seventy-five percent, they still did not constitute a good investment.
+You must be careful not to simply invest in a company because everyone else is running from it; sometimes there is a reason to run!
 There are many companies that aren't worth buying at any price.
 Trash is trash, regardless of how much you pay for it.

 2. Is the Business an Excellent Company with Suitable Market Capitalization?